 If you forget to activate the alarm, it won’t act as a deterrent.

-If you suffer a break-in and goods are stolen, and property damaged you are unlikely to be covered under your insurance.
+If you suffer a break-in and goods are stole and property damaged, you are unlikely to be covered under your insurance.

 Looking for a security system for your office-based business?

 As experts in business CCTV, access control, and alarms, the team at Safeguard Systems is here to help.